 The financial statements of NorthPoint Energy Solutions Inc. (NorthPoint) are the responsibility of management and have been prepared in accordance with International Financial Reporting Standards.
 The preparation of financial statements necessarily involves the use of estimates based on management's best judgment, particularly when transactions affecting the current period cannot be finalized with certainty until future periods.
-In management's opinion, the financial statements have been properly prepared within the framework of selected accounting policies summarized in the financial statements and incorporate, within reasonable limits of materiality, information available up to March 20, 2012.
+In management's opinion, the financial statements have been properly prepared within the framework of selected accounting policies summarized in the financial statements and incorporate, within reasonable limits of materiality, information available up to February 25, 2013.

 Management maintains appropriate systems of internal control which provide reasonable assurance that NorthPoint's assets are safeguarded and appropriately accounted for, that financial records are relevant, reliable, and accurate, and that transactions are executed in accordance with management's authorization.
 This system includes corporate-wide policies and procedures, as well as the appropriate delegation of authority and segregation of responsibilities within the organization.
-An internal audit function independently evaluates the effectiveness of these controls on an ongoing basis and reports its findings to management and the Audit and Finance Committee of the Saskatchewan Power Corporation Board of Directors.
+An internal audit function independently evaluates the effectiveness of these controls on an ongoing basis and reports its findings to management and the NorthPoint Board of Directors.

-The Saskatchewan Power Corporation Board of Directors, through the Audit and Finance Committee, is responsible for ensuring that management fulfills its responsibility for financial reporting and internal control.
-The Audit and Finance Committee consists entirely of outside Directors.
-At regular meetings, the Committee reviews audit, internal control and financial reporting matters with management, the internal auditors and the external auditors to satisfy itself that each is properly discharging its responsibilities.
-The financial statements and the Independent Auditor's Report have been reviewed by the Audit and Finance Committee and have been approved by the Saskatchewan Power Corporation Board of Directors.
-The internal and external auditors have full and open access to the Audit and Finance Committee, with and without the presence of management.
+The NorthPoint Board of Directors is responsible for ensuring that management fulfills its responsibility for financial reporting and internal control.
+At regular meetings, the Board reviews audit, internal control and financial reporting matters with management, the internal auditors and the external auditors to satisfy itself that each is properly discharging its responsibilities.
+The financial statements and the independent auditor's report have been approved by the NorthPoint Board of Directors.
+The internal and external auditors have full and open access to the NorthPoint Board of Directors, with and without the presence of management.

-The financial statements have been examined by Deloitte & Touche LLP, Chartered Accountants, as appointed by the Lieutenant Governor in Council and approved by the Crown Investments Corporation of Saskatchewan.
+The financial statements have been examined by Deloitte LLP, Chartered Accountants, as appointed by the Lieutenant Governor in Council and approved by the Crown Investments Corporation of Saskatchewan.
 The external auditor's responsibility is to express its opinion on whether the financial statements are fairly presented in accordance with International Financial Reporting Standards.